RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     ```
     {{% /expand %}}

-    After RS is successfully installed, the IP address of the RS web UI is shown:
+    When install suceeds, the IP address of the admin console is shown:

     ```sh
     Summary: